plug-tel/mtek/README.md

 </p>

 <p align="center">
+ <a href="#what is the Use of This Repo">What is the Use of This Repo</a> •
   <a href="#what is the project about?">What is the project about?</a> •
   <a href="#how-to-use">How To Use</a> •
+  <a href="#references">References</a> •
 </p>

 ![screenshot](https://github.com/GmachMariem/mtek/blob/master/mtekdemo.gif)

+# What is the Use of This Repo
+This App is a Simple ReactJS and Springboot 2 App which uses

+1. ReactJS
+ * React Functional Components
+ * HTTP Client using axios Library
+ * Basic react Routing
+ * React MaterielUi
+2. SpringBoot 2
+ * Springboot RestController
+ * Service, Repository from Spring Framework
+ * Autowiring is used as well to inject the Dependencies

 # What is the project about?